OTC Drugs Have Side Effects, too -- Don't Overdose

 Other common OTC products

-In addition to painkillers, three of the most common other types of OTC products include antihistamines, decongestants and cough medicines.
+In addition to painkillers, three of the most common other types of over-the-counter products include antihistamines, decongestants and cough medicines.

 Antihistamines block the receptors that cause itching, nasal irritation, sneezing and mucus production.
 Antihistamines consist of three types: